gabrielhpcastro/privacy-storage-access-api/README.md

 ## Notes

 - Storage Access API only work using secure connections, so make sure to access the websites using `https`
+- If websites using the Storage Access API are within the same Related Websites Set, prompting the user is not required, access is granted by default